Loopring/trusted_setup/participants.md

 ```
 Note that the name of `loopring_mpc_0003.zip` must be exact and the sequence number (0003) must be 1 smaller than yours (0004)。

 The file is very large (tens of Gigabytes),  it will take quite some time to download.
-If the download is interrupted, simply repeat the above commands so it will resume.
+If the download is interrupted, simply repeat the above commands so it will resume downloading.

 ### Setp#3